ZarathustraSama/landing-page/README.md

 The main focus is to become more comfortable with the flex toolbox.

 At the end of this project I will have more confidence in using it and in having a better discerning eye: by looking at a page I will be able to estabilish more easily which CSS properties to use in order to achieve the result.

+# CREDITS

+The images used are from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page#assignment) and courtesy of [James Wheeler's submission on Pexels](https://www.pexels.com/@souvenirpixels/)